-Some commercial roofing systems can handle spray foam and some that need some tweaking before spray foam can be applied, let’s take a look:
+Some commercial roofing systems can handle spray foam, and some need some tweaking before spray foam can be applied.
+Let’s take a look:

-A rust inhibitor primer may be needed to stop the oxidation process if some of the metal is currently rusted.
+A rust inhibitor primer may be needed to stop oxidation if some of the metal is currently rusted.

 One benefit of spray foam for metal roofs is that metal roofs have crimped panels, which leave tiny holes for water and air to enter/exit your building.

-When spray foam is applied, it makes your roof one continuous layer, which will cover these exposure areas.
+Applying spray foam makes your roof one continuous layer, covering these exposed areas.

-Spray foam can be installed over a TPO roof, as long as a cover board is installed first over the existing TPO.
+Spray foam can be installed over a TPO roof if a cover board is installed first over the existing TPO.

 Spray foam can be applied to any of the three types of EPDM roofs: fully-adhered, mechanically-fastened, or ballasted.

-For a mechanically-fastened EPDM roof, a cover board will need to be installed first, then the spray foam can be installed over top.
+For a mechanically-fastened EPDM roof, a cover board must be installed first, then the spray foam can be installed over the top.

-For a ballasted EPDM roof, the rocks will need to be removed first, then a cover board will need to be installed (because nothing is holding that EPDM down once the rocks are removed), and then spray foam can be installed over top.
+The rocks will need to be removed first for a ballasted EPDM roof.
+A cover board will need to be installed (because nothing holds that EPDM down once the rocks are removed), and then spray foam can be installed over the top.

-For spray foam to be installed over a gravel built-up roof, a wet-vac process needs to remove the stones and gravel so there’s a clean surface left behind.
+For spray foam to be installed over a gravel-built-up roof, a wet-vac process must remove the stones and gravel so there’s a clean surface left behind.

 Spray foam can be installed over an existing modified bitumen roof.
 Since “mod-bit” comes in a roll, whether they are torched or adhered down, it’s a fully-adhered system where a cover board isn’t needed.

-Now that we know how each roofing system can handle a spray foam installation, let’s get into the benefit the system provides.
+Now that we know how each roofing system can handle a spray foam installation, let’s get into the benefits the system provides.